ricalo/blog/_posts/2019-09-24-minecraft-server-freenas.md

   - jails
   - service
   - daemon
+  - java
 toc: true
 ---

-Learn how to install a lightweight Git server on your FreeNAS server.
-Host the repositories that contain critical business data on your own infrastructure.
+Learn how to install a Minecraft server on your FreeNAS server.
+Configure your installation as a service that starts every time the jail starts.

-A centralized Git server provides multiple benefits, which we explain in the [version control system][2] section of our architecture for a self-hosted business guide.
+A Minecraft server allows you to play with friends in the same virtual world.
+The server keeps track of the state of the environment as users join and leave the world.

+> **Note:** The instructions in this tutorial install **Minecraft: Java Edition
+> server**, which is only compatible with **Minecraft: Java Edition**.

 ## Preparing the jail